4D Man: Plot

-Scott is underpaid and unappreciated at his new job.
-He does not have the necessary drive to ask his employer, Mr. Carson, for greater recognition.
-Scott has become the driving force behind the development of Cargonite, named after Carson, who is now taking much of the credit for Scott's work.
-When his girlfriend, Linda Davis, falls for Tony, an enraged Scott steals Tony's experiment and starts playing around with it, eventually transforming himself into a 4D state.
-When demonstrating this to Tony, Scott leaves the amplifier power turned off, yet he successfully passes his hand through a block of steel.
-Scott can now enter a 4D state at will.
-Tony is amazed, but warns Scott not to reveal this ability until he can further test for possible side effects.
+Underpaid and unappreciated at his new job, Scott has become the driving force behind the development of Cargonite, named after his employer Theodore W. Carson.
+However, he is unmotivated to ask Carson for greater recognition, as Carson has been taking much of the credit for Scott's work.
+When his girlfriend and assistant, Linda Davis, falls for Tony, Scott furiously steals Tony's experiment and starts toying with it, eventually transforming himself into a 4D state.
+When demonstrating this to Tony, Scott leaves the amplifier power turned off, yet successfully passes his hand through a block of steel.
+Although amazed that Scott can now enter a 4D state at will, Tony warns him to conceal this ability until he can further test for possible side effects.

-In the lab, Tony realizes what transpired on an earlier experiment of his, to fuse lead with gold.
-Tony realizes that through an extremely slow process, the two substances can merge, and his experiment was to forge them immediately, which he realizes would break down the substances.
-While in the 4D state (signified by a 'shimmering' sound effect), Scott can pass through any solid object.
+In the lab, Tony reflects on an earlier experiment of his, which involved fusing lead with gold: through an extremely slow process, the two substances can merge; he realizes that forging them immediately would break down the substances.
+While in the 4D state (signified by a "shimmering" sound effect), Scott can pass through any solid object.
 He experiments with his new abilities by shoplifting a piece of fruit through a grocery store's solid window.
-Scott also notices a diamond necklace on display in a nearby jewelry-store window, but decides against stealing it.
-When he sees a bank, however, his face breaks into a sly grin.

-He soon discovers, though, that the process ages him at a greatly accelerated rate.
-The aged Scott accidentally learns how to survive, when he visits the company doctor, who, to his horror, suddenly drops dead while examining him.
-He realizes that by passing any part of his body through another person, Scott can drain anyone's lifeforce, thereby rejuvenating himself.
+Scott also notices a diamond necklace on display in a nearby jewelry-store window but decides against stealing it.
+He soon discovers, though, that the process greatly accelerates his aging, and subsequently visits the company doctor Brian Schwartz, who suddenly drops dead while examining him.
+Initially horrified, he then realizes that he can rejuvenate himself by passing any part of his body through another person, thus draining the person's lifeforce.